davedelong/StackKit/README.markdown

 ##Using the API

+This framework can be used with Mac OS and iPhone OS applications.

+###Mac
+Use the provided `StackKit.xcodeproj` file to build StackKit as a framework for inclusion in your Mac application.

+###iPhone/iPod touch/iPad
+Use the provided `StackKitMobile.xcodeproj` file to build StackKit as a static library for inclusion in your mobile application.

+###Running the unit tests
-In order to use the framework, you will need to acquire an [API Key][7] and save it as a file called "consumerKey.txt" in the root level of your clone.
+The unit tests use a special convenience constructor on `SKSite` called `+stackoverflowSite`.
+This constructor requires an [API Key][7] that has been saved to a file called "consumerKey.txt" in the root level of your project.

 ##The future